KXI-System/YarnTwiner/DOCS.md

 ## Installing

-Navigate to the [Releases](https://github.com/KXI-System/YarnTwiner/releases) section and download the version of YarnTwiner you want, the latest web version is hosted at `https://kxi-system.github.io/YarnTwiner/release/yarntwiner_0.1.0.js`.
+Navigate to the [Releases](https://github.com/KXI-System/YarnTwiner/releases) section and download the version of YarnTwiner you want, the latest web version is hosted at `https://kxi-system.github.io/YarnTwiner/release/yarntwiner_latest.js`.

-Alternatively you may also install the lastest and possibly unstable release of YarnTwiner at `https://kxi-system.github.io/YarnTwiner/release/yarntwiner_latest.js`, this version will be based on the latest commits to the main branch of the repo.

 More detailed information on how to install a custom story format can be found on the Twine docs on how to add a [New Story Format](https://twinery.org/cookbook/starting/twine2/storyformat.html#adding-new-story-formats).

 ## Writing

-YarnTwiner main feature is that you can write with Yarn syntax in Twine, if you're unfamiliar with how to write yarn then [read the official YarnSpinner docs](https://docs.yarnspinner.dev/getting-started/writing-in-yarn/lines-nodes-and-options).
+YarnTwiner main feature is that you can write with Yarn syntax in Twine, if you're unfamiliar with how to write yarn then [read the official YarnSpinner docs](https://docs.yarnspinner.dev/getting-started/writing-in-yarn).
 You just need to know how to write the contents of the Yarn node in a Twine node, everything else you can create with the Twine UI.

 ### Node Titles